-User needs access to data in areas where internet is slow, mobile data is expensive, or user cannot get online.
+The offline maps pattern uses offline maps that can be downloaded to a user’s device to provide access to data when the need arises.
+They are useful when the user needs access to data in areas in which the internet is slow, mobile data is expensive, or the user cannot get online.

-Offline Maps, sometimes also referred to as Offline Areas, is most useful on mobile devices that are being carried to an area with data serving limitations like slow, limited, or expensive internet connections.
-Being able to download map content to a mobile device while on a fast and reliable internet connection saves not only time and money but also ensures that the content is available before travelling to an area with underserved or unreliable data connections.
+Offline maps, sometimes also referred to as offline areas, is most useful on mobile devices that are being carried to an area with data-serving limitations, such as slow, limited, or expensive internet connections.
+In anticipation of these limitations, users may want to download map content to a mobile device while still on a fast and reliable internet connection.
+This saves time and money and ensures that the content is available before traveling to the underserved area.